proofit404/stories/docs/execution.md

     ```

-## Skip
+## Next

-If sub-story method returns `Skip` result, execution will be continued form the
+If sub-story method returns `Next` result, execution will be continued form the
 next method of the caller story.

 === "sync"

     ```pycon

-    >>> from stories import story, Success, Skip
+    >>> from stories import story, Success, Next

     >>> class Action:
     ...